Title (title extra extra large)

 Communication management plans and tools are vital for businesses seeking effective ways to reach employees, partners and customers during challenging times.
 Leading communication for project coordination, change management or any other corporate activity requires a keen understanding of the best ways to identify and connect with key audiences.

-USC’s Master of Communication Management degree program offers focus areas in marketing communication, strategic and organizational communication and market research and analytics — all important aspects of planning and implementing strong communication campaigns.
+USC’s Master of Communication Management degree program offers focus areas in marketing communication, and strategic and organizational communication — all important aspects of planning and implementing strong communication campaigns.
 The program provides insight on the latest communication trends and tools, with 100% online learning that gives students from all over the world the opportunity to build high-level knowledge and skills.

 Discover how a USC Master of Communication Management degree can help you excel in your communication career.